 - Do not call ahead.
-Please call when you arrive. - Parent should call the school when they are in their car in the parking lot to tell the school they want to dismiss their child early. - The main office will take down the parent phone number. - When the child is ready the main office will call the parent number to come to the foyer and sign the child out.
+Please call when you arrive. - Parent should call the school when they are in their car in the parking lot to tell the school they want to dismiss their child early. - The main office will call the classroom for the child to be dismissed. - The parent should then proceed into the main vestibule of the school to sign their child out.